 Often, brands use ROAS to gauge the success of marketing campaigns and convert new customers.
 But the metric can also be applied to brick-and-mortar retailers, such as gas stations, grocers, and restaurants, to understand if time-bound promotions effectively draw in new revenue.

 The inherent problem with ROAS is that the story it tells solely reflects the transactions that occur during the timeframe of a campaign.
-In other words, it takes credit for transactions that already-regular customers would make regardless of the campaign, thus including cannibalized sales in its measurement and overvaluing the campaign's performance.
+In other words, it takes credit for transactions that already loyal customers would make regardless of the campaign, thus including cannibalized sales in its measurement and overvaluing the campaign's performance.

 Consider Mike, a customer who goes to a fast-casual restaurant every Monday after work to pick up dinner for himself and his wife.